 In the Create Server Application box, enter the application name.
 It can be anything.
 Specify key validation period and next click Sign-in button.

 You should now see a box where-in you must sign in.
-Once you enter the correct credentials, you Azure AD tenant name will be shown along with Signed in successfully message.
+Once you enter the correct credentials, your Azure AD tenant name will be shown along with Signed in successfully message.
+Click OK.

 Select the server app that you just created and click OK.